Digital Health Supports The Fight Against Opioids

-It takes enormous willpower coupled with professional help to get out of such an unbearably deep hole, a supportive social environment, and an appropriate medical infrastructure to get out of such an unbearably deep hole.
+It takes enormous willpower coupled with professional help, a supportive social environment, and an appropriate medical infrastructure to get out of such an unbearably deep hole.
 The relapse rate is between 40-60 percent, meaning that treatment and rehabilitation need to be persistent and planned for long-term.
 Moreover, not only the psychological, physical or social but also the financial consequences are burdening.
-The National Institute on Drug Abuse estimates that for example, prescription drug abuse costs the U.S. healthcare system $26 billion in 2013.
+The National Institute on Drug Abuse estimates that for example, prescription medication abuse costs the U.S. healthcare system $26 billion in 2013.

 Thus, to effectively combat a serious drug crisis, plenty of resources, long-term solutions, and wide-scale cooperation is necessary over a long period of time.
 That’s the reason why it is painfully difficult to effectively mitigate the consequences of a full-blown drug crisis.

 Opium is one of the strongest addictives, and opioids – synthetic drugs derived from opium – are no less dangerous.
 The New Yorker notes in its breathtakingly terrifying article about the spread of opioid painkillers due to ruthless marketing tactics of the Slacker-family & Purdue Pharma, that even the Romans use the poppy as a symbol of both sleep and death.
 The author went on to explain that for a long time, doctors had been reluctant to prescribe strong opioids except for acute cancer pain and end-of-life palliative care, because of a long-standing and well-founded fear about the addictive properties of these drugs.